Getting organised

 • International students must register to the French general social security system upon arrival in France.
 Read more in pur administrative procedures section.

-• Civil liability corresponds to the obligation to compensate for physical injury and material damage caused to others.
+• Civil liability refers to the obligation to compensate for physical injury and material damage caused to others.
 If you do an internship, you need to take out civil liability insurance.
-Then the insurance company covers the damage you have caused.
+The insurance company then covers the damages caused to the third party.

-• In general, you need to be settled in France before opening a bank account in France.
-The list of required documents include normally: the passport, proof of residence not older than 3 months (renting contract, water, electricity, Internet bill...), proof of enrollment at the university.
+• In general, you need to be settled in France before opening a French bank account.
+The list of required documents normally includes: a passport, a proof of residence no older than 3 months (rental contract, water, electricity, internet bill, etc...), proof of enrolment at the university.